GSench/KotlinStudy/Topics/Coroutines/Coroutines.md

 ### Job Hierarchy

+Jobs can be arranged into parent-child hierarchies where cancellation of a parent leads to immediate cancellation of all its children recursively.
+Failure of a child with an exception other than `CancellationException` immediately cancels its parent and, consequently, all its other children.

-A `Job` becomes a child of this `Job` when it is constructed with this job in its CoroutineContext or using an explicit `parent` parameter.
+A `Job` becomes a child of this `Job` when it is constructed with this job in its `CoroutineContext` or using an explicit `parent` parameter.

 - [`children: Sequence<Job>`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/children.html) Returns a sequence of this job's children.
 - [`parent: Job?`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/parent.html) Returns the parent of the current job if the parent-child relationship is established or `null` if the job has no parent or was successfully completed.